 - 21% of AA students

 - 10% of Filipino students

 - 13% of PI students

+- are ENGLISH LEARNERS.

 Of the top 10 most common languages spoken at home by children learning English in CA schools, 7 are Asian languages.
 Over 100,000 students in CA public schools speak Mandarin, Vietnamese, Cantonese, Filipino, Hmong, Korean or Punjabi.